Skip to content

 • The first 7 characters of the git commit hash

-Click View version on any row to open that snapshot in the preview.
+Click any version card to open that snapshot in the preview.
 Historical versions open in read-only mode — you can inspect the code and preview, but you can’t edit from inside a historical view.

-While you’re browsing a historical version, the header shows “You are viewing version N.” Click Return to latest in the header to go back to the current working state and resume editing.
+While you’re browsing a historical version, a banner below the toolbar shows “Viewing version N in read-only mode.”
+Click Return to latest in the banner to go back to the current working state and resume editing.

 If you’ve never edited anything, the sheet shows “No snapshots yet — versions are created automatically after builder turns that commit changes.”